The Paradox of Choice: Schwartz's thesis

 Schwartz assembles his argument from a variety of fields of modern psychology that study how happiness is affected by success or failure of goal achievement.

-When we choose
+When We Choose

 Schwartz compares the various choices that Americans face in their daily lives by comparing the selection of choices at a supermarket to the variety of classes at an Ivy League college:There are now several books and magazines devoted to what is called the "voluntary simplicity" movement.
 Its core idea is that we have too many choices, too many decisions, too little time to do what is really important. ...
 Taking care of our own "wants" and focusing on what we "want" to do does not strike me as a solution to the problem of too much choice.Schwartz maintains that it is precisely so that we can focus on our own wants that all of these choices emerged in the first place.

-How we choose
+How We Choose

 Schwartz describes that a consumer's strategy for most good decisions will involve these steps: